Akatsuki2r/Igris-Web/README.md

-Igris is an assistant made to ensure productivity with a variety of features ranging from pomodoro timers to log books
+Igris is an assistant made to ensure productivity with a variety of features ranging from pomodoro timers to log books helping users beat procrastination